Love Patterns Lab

 Sources and references

-For adult attachment background, see Hazan and Shaver's romantic attachment paper.
+For relationship clarity and emotional safety, research on perceived partner responsiveness is useful background.
 For situations where hot-cold behavior is used to create guilt, fear, or control, see the eSafety Commissioner on love bombing and coercive control.

 Related patterns